 The second concern is the low rate of low energy hadrons.
 Since the distance from the secondary target to the experimental hall at MTBF is over 1500ft, low energy hadrons decay before they reach the experimental area.
 The third is the limited momentum range and low purity of electron beams at MTBF.
 The late arrival time of beam trigger element signals have been raised but been resolved since the distance between the trigger logic and the prototype detectors are significantly smaller than 1 sec time limitations for electronics.
-It also has been pointed out that more manpower is necessary to optimize beam tunes at MTBF to meet the needs of ILC R&D groups.
+Some of the problems have been already fixed, but more manpower is still necessary to optimize beam tunes at MTBF to meet the needs of ILC R&D groups.